 Workers' Credit Union ("WCU") provided financing to the Foundation Supporting Organization in the form of a note, dated February 27, 2009, in the amount of \$750,000.
 The note is secured by a first mortgage interest in certain real estate owned by the Foundation Supporting Organization and an assignment of certain leases and rents.
 The note is also collateralized by all funds held by the lender.
-At June 30, 2018 and 2017, the Foundation Supporting Organization has total cash balances of \$6,935 and \$6,308, respectively, held by the lender which serve as additional collateral for the loan.
+At June 30, 2019 and 2018, the Foundation Supporting Organization has total cash balances of \$7,527 and \$6,935, respectively, held by the lender which serve as additional collateral for the loan.

-The mortgage note has a term of 10 years, expiring on February 27, 2019, and provided for a fixed rate of interest of 5.74% per annum.
-The interest rate was adjusted to 4.99% per annum on June 20, 2013 pursuant to the provisions of a loan modification agreement.
-The note required monthly installments of principal and interest of \$4,714, through June 20, 2013, based on a 20-year principal amortization.
-Commencing thereafter, the monthly installments of principal and interest are \$4,422, based on a 20-year principal amortization with a final principal payment due in the amount of \$561,619 at the loan's maturity date of February 27, 2019.
+The mortgage note had a term of 10 years, expiring on February 27, 2019, and provided for a fixed rate of interest of 5.74% per annum.
+The interest rate was adjusted to 4.99% per annum on June 20, 2015 pursuant to the provisions of a loan modification agreement.
+On February 27, 2019, pursuant to the provisions of a new loan modification agreement, the interest rate was adjusted to 5.25% per annum expiring on February 27, 2024.
+The note requires monthly installments of principal and interest of \$4,517, through February 27, 2024.
+Commencing thereafter, the interest rate will be adjusted to the FHLB 5 year Classic Advance plus 2.25% until the new maturity date of February 27, 2029 and monthly payments for principal and interest will be determined at that point.

-At June 30, 2018 and 2017, the outstanding principal balance of this first mortgage loan amounted to \$576,100 and \$599,769, respectively.
+At June 30, 2019 and 2018, the outstanding principal balance of this first mortgage loan amounted to \$551,397 and \$576,100, respectively.